-This species is likely to use the River Galey at the site.
-There is salmonid habitat present at the site which would be a potential food source for Otter.
-Otter may use this stretch for commuting or foraging.
-This species could be affected by impacts arising from the proposed rehabilitation works, such as water quality, disturbance if present at the site, and invasive species.
+This species is considered likely to use the River Kileengarrif and also uses the River Mulkear downstream.
+This species could be affected by impacts arising from the proposed rehabilitation works, such as water quality, disturbance and invasive species impacts.

-Otters could also be affected indirectly by water quality impacts arising from the proposed rehabilitation works.
 Water quality issues could arise from an increase in suspended solids and / or contaminants in the watercourse which can be generated by the activities at the works site.
-Such as when raking out the mortar joints and removing debris.
-These can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
-It is proposed to replace the bridge deck and beams with a new precast concrete bridge beam and insitu concrete deck.
+The proposed bridge rehabilitation at Kileengarrif includes instream works, requiring bunded areas within the river channel, with the use of concrete / cement and stonework also required.
+Removing debris is also likely to be required.
+Water quality impacts can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
 There is a risk of concrete / cement spillages instream which can alter the pH of watercourses.
-Dewatering of areas also poses risks to water quality.
+Dewatering of areas, if required, also poses risks to water quality.
 In such situations there is also a risk of water quality impacts arising from the potential accidental release of sand into the river from sandbags used around dewatered areas in the event of a flood.
 Any water pollution will affect Otters food sources, i.e. fish, and therefore can result in an indirect impact on this species.
 If Otters are present at the site, they could also be affected by disturbance impacts through the increase in noise and human activity for the duration of the construction works on site.